Perilon/Hear2Read_TTS_Tamil_Engine_Android/README.rst

 ------------
 In order to build this application, you need the following:

-- The source code for Flite, a version of which is included in this distribution as "flite," that contains updates for Tamil and other Indic languages that are not yet part of the standard Flite distribution.
+- The source code for Flite, which is included in this distribution in the directory "flite".
+This version of Flite contains updates for Tamil and other Indic languages that are not yet part of the standard Flite distribution.
 - Android NDK Release 10d
 - Android SDK Release 24.0.2